Teaching Your Baby Who is Blind or Low Vision to Play with Toys

 Helping Your Child Learn How to Play

-- Another helpful tactic to use when your child is playing nearby is to describe what he’s doing and suggest expanding that activity.
-For instance, you might say, “Marco, you’ve pulled all the cars out of the bucket—now let me see you put them back in the bucket.”
-Or, “How about rolling the big car over to me,” to encourage your child to take turns in play, preparing him for play time with friends.
+- Another helpful tactic to use when your child is playing nearby is to describe what they are doing and suggest expanding that activity.
+For instance, you might say, ” You’ve pulled all the cars out of the bucket—now let me see you put them back in the bucket.”
+Or, “How about rolling the big car over to me,” to encourage your child to take turns in play, preparing them for play time with friends.